What is the 'Declaration'?

 What is a 'Common Area'?

-Any area of improved real property intended for shared use by the members of an association.
+A common area is any area of improved real property intended for shared use by the members of a community association.